 The transparent batter head is used on the beater side.
 When mounting it, we proceed in just the same way as with the resonator head.
 Put the head on first and lay the hoop on it, put the washers and claw hooks on the tension rods and screw them on.
-Here too, make sure that you use two hexagon head screws opposite the tom holder - the wing screws are used for remaining fastening.
 Do not tighten them too much; only enough for the hoops not to be shifted.
 We'll do everything else when we tune the drums.
 So that's the bass drum finished; now we'll do the toms.